The 10 Best Portable Basketball Hoops

 video play icon

 This wiki has been updated 40 times since it was first published in May of 2015.
 A portable basketball hoop is a great option for many players in residential areas, because not everyone has the space or ability to install a fixed, in-ground model.
 These are available at prices to meet most budgets, with useful features like adjustable heights and breakaway rims.
 And if they need to be moved, you can simply roll most of them easily on their built-in wheels.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Silverback NXT